tqiu/RepData_PeerAssessment1/PA1_template.md

 diff_mean <- mean_step_new - mean_step
 diff_median <- median_step_new - median_step
 ```
-- The difference of the mean value from the original dataset is 0, since I imputed all the missing data from the means.
+- The difference of the mean value from the original dataset is 1411.959171.
-- The difference of the median value from the original dataset is 1.1886792.
+- The difference of the median value from the original dataset is 371.1886792.

 - Impact of the imputing missing data on the estimates of the total daily number of steps:
-    + Because my strategy is to use the mean of the respective 5-minute interval across all days, the imputing procedure has no impact on the mean and slightly increases the median of total daily number of steps.
+    + Since all the missing data are filled by the mean of the respective time interval, the values and frequencies of the mean/median total daily number of steps are increased (the 10000-12000 bin).
-    + This imputing strategy increases the frequency of the mean/median total daily number of steps according to the histogram.
+    + The frequencies for other daily number of steps are decreased, especially for the 0-2000 range.

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.